 MDS has never been administered at the Zenith gage even though streamflow has fallen below MDS criterion.
 This is due to the complexity of the stream-aquifer interaction of the area making it difficult to determine which diversions would have a direct effect on streamflow.
+The GMD5 model may be able to help with these determinations.
 The beginning years, 2009 and 2010, of the third 12-year review maintained MDS at the Zenith gage.
 In 2011, this trend changed.
 The Zenith gage only met MDS criterion for 48% of the year (Figure 5).